gatling/frontline-doc/content/reference/current/installation/injectors/index.md

 ---
 title: "Injectors deployment"
-description: "Preliminary Configuration of FrontLine's injectors"
+description: "Preliminary Configuration of Gatling Enterprise's injectors"
-lead: "Find generic information about FrontLine injectors, and specific information about each supported cloud provider"
+lead: "Find generic information about Gatling Enterprise injectors, and specific information about each supported cloud provider"
 date: 2021-03-26T17:41:00+01:00
 lastmod: 2021-03-26T17:41:00+01:00
 weight: 20060
 ---

-FrontLine enable users to configure either on demand or on-premises pools.
+Gatling Enterprise enable users to configure either on demand or on-premises pools.
-In FrontLine, pools are instances cluster where you deploy Gatling instances and your simulations.
+In Gatling Enterprise, pools are instances cluster where you deploy Gatling instances and your simulations.

 Valid characters for a pool name are letters, digits, spaces, dashes and underscores.